 Drake Passage is the narrowest stretch of water in the Southern Ocean, spanning approximately 800 km (500 miles) between the southern tip of South America and the northern tip of the West Antarctic Peninsula.
 A hydrographic section in Drake Passage designated as SR1 by WOCE was occupied by METEOR in 1990 and by scientists aboard the RRS James Clark Ross in 1989.

-The Drake Passage repeat hydrography programme is described here.
+More information on the Drake Passage repeat hydrography programme can be found here.

 Related Projects and Programmes

 GO-SHIP coordinates global decadal repeat hydrographic surveys (following on from WOCE and CLIVAR), as well as more-frequent repeats on selected sections including SR1b.